Snowden's father says former contractor may return if conditions met

 "I love him.
 I would like to have the opportunity to communicate with him.
 I don't want to put him in peril," he said in the interview.

-Snowden said he did not think his son had committed treason, even though he said Edward Snowden broke U.S. laws in releasing details about the federal monitoring programs.
+Lonnie Snowden said he did not think his son had committed treason, even though his son broke U.S. laws in releasing details about the federal monitoring programs.

 "He has betrayed his government, but I don't believe that he's betrayed the people of the United States," he said.